mlisi1/Pronto_Estimator_ros2/README.md

       omega: 0.0
       time: 55.0

-To launch the code are needed 2 terminals, into the first one should be start the simulation using:
+To launch the code are needed 2 terminals, into the first one should be started the simulation using:

     ros2 launch pronto_tuning experiments_pronto.launch.py

-despite into the second should be start the record and command node
+despite the second should be started the record and command node

     ros2 launch pronto_tuning cmd_rec.launch.py

+The experiments can be changed by adding the new one into the config folder into the pronto_tuning package and changing the configuration file name into the filter_tuning.launch.py launch

 <!-- ### Class and methods
 <ol>